StudioKarsa/express-vue-boilerplate/packages/server/README.md

 # server

-This package contains the server-side code of the application.
+This package contains the server-side code of the application following the dependency injection pattern.

 Tools used: